 As the founder of Black Southern Belle, I was inspired by my home decor and wedding experience to develop a site that showed things that were distinctively southern and distinctively black.
 I used that motto to decorate my home and plan my wedding.
 One of the first things I knew for my weddings was that I wanted it at Emanuel AME.
 As a lowcountry native, with family who has been in the area since slavery, there was no other place for me to have my wedding ceremony.

-I want to send my prayers to the victims, the Emanuel AME church community and the City of Charleston.
+.
 These pictures mean so much to me after this tragic incident and I will cherish them, Emanuel AME, and Charleston forever.

 I also want to thank my photographers Sean Money and Elizabeth Faye (http://www.seanmoney-elizabethfay.com) who were able to capture the beauty of this church.
 This wonderful photography loves everything about Charleston and Emanuel AME and you can see that in all of their wonderful work below.